ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 - Use pattern matching to define functions for all basic type -->

-The goal of this tutorial will provide capabilities to handle data from predefined, variant, and record types.
-This importantly includes pattern matching on those types.

 ## Predefined Types

-### Integers, Characters, Booleans, and Characters
+### Integers, Floats, Booleans, and Characters

 #### Integers

-Here is an integer:
+The `int` type is the default and basic type of integers in OCaml.
+When you enter a whole number, OCaml recognises it as an integer, as shown in this example:
 ```ocaml
 # 42;;
 - : int = 42